VishwasLathi/BlazeFace/README.md

 # BlazeFace

-network.py contains the implementation of the BlazeFace architecture. loss.py contains the implementation of smooth l1 loss. main.py contains the main training loop. utils.py contains utility functions for parsing the dataset and creating the inputs and targets for the network.
+network.py contains the implementation of the BlazeFace architecture. <br />
+loss.py contains the implementation of smooth l1 loss. <br />
+main.py contains the main training loop.<br />
+utils.py contains utility functions for parsing the dataset and creating the inputs and targets for the network.<br />

-Requirements:
+Requirements:<br />
-python 3.6
+python 3.6<br />
-tensorflow 1.14.0
+tensorflow 1.14.0<br />
-numpy
+numpy <br />
-cv2
+cv2 <br />
-Pillow
+Pillow <br />